armenmkhitaryan92/ng-smart-modal/projects/ng-smart-modal/README.md

-# ng-smart-modal library for creating dynamic nested modals.
+# ng-smart-modal is a lightweight Angular library for creating dynamic nested modals
-Supported version Angular 9 and above
+Supported version of Angular 9 and higher

 **1) Install Library - 'npm i ng-smart-modal'**